red-owl-games/red-owl-games.github.io/_posts/2019-04-26-ld44-theme-brainstorm.md

 **_Space exploration_** (-1)

-  - brilliant idea!
+  - Oregan Trail in Space (a literal wagon)

 **_Change the genre of a classic video game_** (+1)

-  - brilliant idea!
+  - Pacman city builder

 **_Only one enemy_** (-1)